wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.32 - 8 Nov 2013 =
+* Fixed : Exceptions could not be assigned on Edit Post screen if post type name contains a dash
+* Change : If PP_GROUP_RESTRICTIONS constant is defined, allow Post editing Exceptions with "Not these" or "Only these" adjustment to be assigned to custom groups
+* Change : Revised extension installation/update code to more closely mirror the core WP process; may resolve some rare installation errors

 = 2.1.31 - 30 Oct 2013 =
 * Fixed : Terms were not included in get_terms() output based on user's access to private posts (since 2.1.28)